 This most dangerous of all vine pests (bot.
 Dactylosphaera vitifolii) is an insect of the order Plant Aphids (Homoptera), suborder Aphidina and family Phylloxeridae.
-The phylloxera exclusively attacks the grapevine, sucking on the leaves and/or roots and releasing its saliva into the sap pathways, causing galls (growths) that then serve as oviposition and food.
-Different species are suspected based on different behavioral patterns toward the vine.
+The phylloxera exclusively attacks the grapevine, sucking on the leaves and/or the roots and releasing its saliva into the sap pathways, causing galls (growths) which then serve as oviposition and food.
+Different species are suspected due to different behavioural patterns towards the vine.
 The German biologist Dr. Carl Börner (1880-1953) distinguished between a less dangerous long-nosed phylloxera and a more harmful short-nosed phylloxera.
 From the initial infestation, it usually takes a maximum of three years for the vine to die and be completely destroyed due to secondary effects such as nutrient deficiency and root rot.
-The French scientist Jules Émile Planchon (1823-1888) aptly named the phylloxera vastatrix (devastating louse) when he identified it in France in 1868.
+The French scientist Jules Émile Planchon (1823-1888) aptly named the vine pest "Phylloxera vastatrix" (devastating louse) when he identified it in France in 1868.